Search Over Memory Artifacts

-Zep enables vector similarity searches for Messages or Summaries stored within its system.
-This feature lets you populate prompts with past conversations that are contextually similar to a specific query, organizing the results by a similarity Score.
+Zep offers similarity search over Facts and Messages stored within a Session, select Sessions, across all Sessions of a User, or across your entire Zep Project.
+This enables you to populate prompts with past conversations and conversation artifacts that are contextually similar to a specific query, organizing the results by a similarity Score.

 Constructing Search Queries